21st Century Community Learning Centers: Federal structure

 The Elementary and Secondary Education Act (ESEA) describes the purposes and procedures of the 21st Century program.
 State and local levels of government also function within the boundaries and procedures provided by the ESEA.
 The U.S. Congress gives all of the money allocated to the 21st Century program to the U.S. Department of Education (USDE).

 The USDE distributes the appropriated money to a state only when two requirements have been met: (1) the state applies for the grant money, and (2) the USDE finds that the state will use the money in accordance with ESEA requirements.
 Qualifying states are allocated an amount of money determined by the ESEA.

 State structure

 Once the states receive money from the USDE, they distribute the money to eligible local entities that meet the requirements.
 These entities could be any local organization that meets the ESEA eligibility requirements, including school districts.
 States distribute money to entities in three- to five-year grants.
 This is done after (1) an entity has applied for a grant, (2) the state finds that the entity is eligible to receive a grant, and (3) the state finds that the entity will use the money in accordance with ESEA standards.

+Criteria

 The ESEA requires applicants to meet two major criteria: (1) entities must use the money only on services prescribed by the ESEA, and (2) these entities must periodically evaluate the progress of the grant-funded programs.
-Also, all entities should use the results of the evaluations to improve their programs, and they must make the results publicly available.
+Also, all entities should use the results of the evaluations to improve their programs, and they must make the results publicly available.anyone who makes the deans list at 21 can have his picture taken with the dean and will be presented with an award for excellence featured on college television.